pivotal/docs-tap/getting-started/set-up-services.hbs.md

 * Installing the selected service Kubernetes operator.
-* Creating the role-based access control (RBAC) rules to grant Tanzu Application Platform permission to interact with the newly-installed APIs provided by the operator.
+* Creating the role-based access control (RBAC) rules to grant Tanzu Application Platform permission to interact with the APIs provided by the newly-installed Kubernetes operator.
 * Creating the additional supporting resources to aid with discovery of services.

 For this part of the walkthrough, you assume the role of the **service operator**.